 The fiscal year of the Maldives runs from 1st January to 31st December.

-The Approved Budget for 2021 is MVR 34.9 billion of which total expenditure is MVR 33.4 billion.
-The budget consists of 62.0% as recurrent expenditure and 38.0% as capital expenditure.
-It is estimated that the government would receive MVR 21.1 billion as revenue and grants in 2020, of which majority is from tax revenue.
-The Approved Budget deficit for 2021 is 12.3 billion.
-This is 18.5% of GDP.
+The Proposed Budget for 2022 is MVR 36.9 billion of which total expenditure is MVR 34.0 billion.
+The government is expected to receive MVR 24.3 billion as revenue and grants in 2022.
+The budget deficit for 2022 is 9.7 billion.
+This is 11.1% of GDP.

 The links to the budget documents are also available on the Ministry of Finance's website